Matisse-Consortium/community/README.md

 # Community Code
-This repository contains code from members of the MATISSE community.
+This repository contains code from members of the MATISSE community or code closely related to it.

 > [!NOTE]
 > The code provided in this repository might not be entirely well documented.